Note: the offers mentioned below are subject to change at any time and some may no longer be available.

 The Chase Sapphire Preferred is part of Chase’s Ultimate Rewards program.
 Ultimate Rewards is an ecosystem of several credit cards that when taken together, grant industry-best returns in most shopping categories.
 We’ll be covering all of the Ultimate Rewards cards in greater detail in future guides, but today we’re focusing on why the Preferred is a great entry point.

 The Chase Sapphire Preferred is worth getting for its sign-up bonus alone.
-You’ll net 50,000 Ultimate Rewards points after spending $4,000 on the card in the first three months after opening, plus another 5000 for adding an authorized user (free) once they make a purchase.
+You’ll net 60,000 Ultimate Rewards points after spending $4,000 on the card in the first three months after opening.
 That’s worth around $1200 by The Point Guy’s latest valuations, or to put it another way, you’re getting around a 30% return on that $4,000 you were probably going to spend anyway.
-The Preferred’s $95 annual fee is waived the first year, so you can treat your first 365 days as a trial period.
+The $95 annual fee is not waived the first year, however.

 With the Preferred, you’ll earn 2X Ultimate Rewards Points for every dollar spent on Dining (including things like Seamless), and Travel (including things like Uber), which are likely two of your biggest spending categories if you’re a frequent traveler.
 2% is the baseline return I recommend everyone earn on every purchase they ever make, but by maximizing your Ultimate Rewards redemptions, these points are worth far more.
 Shep and I have both cashed in 25,000 points for roundtrip flights to Hawaii, for example.